theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 ### 1. Not true

-* "History" tends to cover important mrn fighting big battles
+* "History" tends to cover important men fighting big battles
 * Actually peacetime and the collective, ongoing efforts of women may have produced more consequence
+* Social theory involves simplification; reduced to a cartoon; two-dimensional characters; slightly ridiculous = not real

 ### 2. political implications